harrybraviner/text_norm_kaggle/README.md

+# Purpose

+The purpose of this is to train a model to convert from 'unnormalized' to 'normalized' English text, as described in the [Text Normalization Challenge](https://www.kaggle.com/c/text-normalization-challenge-english-language).
+I didn't end up getting this finished before the deadline expired, but I'm still working on the model since it's the most involved net I've written.

 # Usage

 Download the training data for the [Text Normalization Challenge](https://www.kaggle.com/c/text-normalization-challenge-english-language) and place the file `en_train.csv` into the `data` subdirectory.